-During the Company's fiscal year ended March 31, 2018, our Board of Directors held four regularly scheduled meetings and two special meetings.
+During the Company's fiscal year ended March 31, 2019, our Board of Directors held four regularly scheduled meetings and one special meeting.
 During such fiscal year, all of the incumbent directors attended at least 75% of the meetings of the Board and the committees of the Board on which they served.
-In accordance with our informal policy, we anticipate that all continuing directors and nominees will attend our 2018 annual stockholders meeting.
-All of our thencurrent directors attended our 2017 annual meeting.
+In accordance with our informal policy, we anticipate that all continuing directors and nominees will attend our 2019 annual stockholders meeting.
+All of our then-current directors attended our 2018 annual meeting.
 We strongly encourage all directors to attend our stockholder meetings.
-Our non-employee directors (which currently constitute all our directors, except for Mr. Powers) meet immediately after all Board meetings without management present.
+Our non-employee directors (which currently constitute all our directors, except for Messrs.
+Powers and Haack) meet immediately after all Board meetings without management present.
 The Chairman presides at all executive sessions of the non-employee directors.